MeiYutingg/UBiSS/README.md

         feature = np.array(f[video_name]['features']) # shape: [t, 1024]
 ```

-For original videos, click [here](https://1drv.ms/f/c/97dec68abb271787/EoliBgXKnDdMgFkTdt0jVhIBW-snVz1HXZPaOBrXnqZ8Ug) to  to download `videos.zip`.
+For original videos, click [here](https://1drv.ms/f/c/97dec68abb271787/EoliBgXKnDdMgFkTdt0jVhIBW-snVz1HXZPaOBrXnqZ8Ug) to  to download `videos.zip` (fps=8).
 The feature provided is sufficient for running the training and evaluation script.
 You will only need original videos to calculate $NDCG_{TM}$.

 ## Training & Inference